The 10 best AI app builders in 2026 (Tested & reviewed)

 9. Base44 — best for all-in-one AI MVPs without wiring tools

-Base44 positions itself as a true all-in-one builder.
+Base44 bills itself as an all-in-one builder; and to a certain extent, it is.
 From a single prompt, it generates the UI, database, authentication, and hosting needed to get a working app online.
 Early teams can use in-app code editing or GitHub export to refine projects further, while non-technical users benefit from its guided flows.

-Since Wix acquired Base44 in mid-2025, the platform has continued to expand its capabilities.
+Since Wix acquired Base44 in 2025, the platform has continued to expand with more app-building capabilities.
 With custom domain support, integrations, and export options, it gives founders a way to test MVPs quickly without juggling multiple tools.
 For startups that need to move fast and prove concepts, Base44 offers an end-to-end path from prompt to hosted app.
-That said, customization is limited compared to developer IDEs, and heavier users may find credit-based pricing restrictive.
+That said, customization is limited compared to developer-oriented IDEs, and heavier users may find its credit-based pricing restrictive.

 Base44 pros and cons